neilhartsfield/MACC/Scenarios/ScenarioReadMe.md

 * **echo test >> Scenario1.txt** should yield an Access Denied error

 3. Configure a SKIPLIST to allow modification of this SOLIDIFIED file by a NON-UPDATER process (e.g. cmd.exe)
-* Hint: which skiplist removes the default write protection of solidified files?
+* *hint: which skiplist configuration removes the default write protection of solidified files?*

 You should:
 * a.) confirm Scenario1.txt is SOLIDIFIED